Think back to your first job. Do you remember what it paid?

 When deflation rears its head, financial lenders quickly start to pull the plugs on many of their lending operations for a variety of reasons.
 First of all, as assets such as houses decline in value, customers cannot back their debt with the same collateral.
 In the event a borrower is unable to make their debt obligations, the lenders will be unable to recover their full investment through foreclosures or property seizures.

 Also, lenders realize the financial position of borrowers is more likely to change as employers start cutting their workforce.
-Central banks will try to reduce interest rates to encourage customers to borrow and spend more, but many of them will still not be eligible for loans.
+Central banks might try to reduce interest rates to encourage customers to borrow and spend more, but many customers still won’t be eligible for loans.

 Historical Examples of Deflation

 Although deflation is a rare occurrence in the course of an economy, it is a phenomenon that has occurred a number of times throughout history.
-Among others, these are incidences in which deflation has occurred:
+These are some of the most noteworthy incidents.